Update 1 August 2022

 RTMP streaming is dead.
 So far, most players based on Flash have an HTML5 fallback, so in most cases, the worst that can happen is that the player switches to progressive download, on the conditions that you provided an html5 fallback link.

-However, if you use RTMP streaming to protect your videos and audios from downloading (which is too easy with progressive download) you may want to switch HLS adaptive streaming.
+However, if you use RTMP streaming to protect your videos and audios from downloading (which is too easy with progressive download) you may want to switch to HLS adaptive streaming.

 What happens to HLS adaptive streaming?